slimndap/jeero/readme.txt

 Wait a couple of minutes (max 5) and go to your Calendar plugin.

-You should see the first 10 upcoming events that coming from your ticketing solutions.
+You should see the first 10 upcoming events that are coming from your ticketing solutions.

 == Frequently Asked Questions ==